Scheduled MonumentsEnglandThe Longstone medieval wayside cross 750m SW of Minions

 What is The Longstone medieval wayside cross 750m SW of Minions?

-The Longstone medieval wayside cross is a granite cross shaft located approximately 750 metres south-west of Minions in Cornwall.
+The Longstone medieval wayside cross is a granite cross located in the moorland landscape of south-east Cornwall, approximately 750 metres south-west of Minions.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011901.

 Who is responsible for protecting The Longstone medieval wayside cross 750m SW of Minions?